mbhurtel/sceneUnderstanding/README.md

 - Download our Battlefield Object Detector trained weights (battlefield_object_detector.pt) from <a href=#>here</a> and store it in [Weights](https://github.com/9characters/research3/tree/main/weights) directory.
 - Download the test_images from <a href=#>here</a> and place the folder into the working directory

-Note that the pretrained monodepth2 model is already uploaded in the <b>depth_models/stereo</b> directory.
+Note that the pretrained monodepth2 model and associated architectures is already uploaded in the <b>depth_models/stereo</b> and <b>architectures</b> directories respectively.

 Make sure you organize the models and test_images in the working directory as the following structure:
 ```